Reporter Bob Condotta grades the Seahawks’ Week 1 loss to the Rams

 Coaching

-For Week One, anyway, the tinkering the Seahawks did to their defensive scheme didn’t seem to change anything as the Rams might have scored 40 had a couple other plays went a different way.
+For Week 1, anyway, the tinkering the Seahawks did to their defensive scheme didn’t seem to change anything as the Rams might have scored 40 had a couple other plays went a different way.
 And while the idea that teams make huge schematic adjustments at halftime is generally overblown, whatever the Rams did at the half sure worked a lot better than whatever the Seahawks did.

 And if the Rams really did play harder — while the players are to blame for that — it’s the coaches who set the tone.